mrkvon/developing-distributed-app/group-community.md

 I can offer people a place to stay.
 But how do they ever find me?
 At the moment, our data live in different places, and we have no way to find each other.
 Internet is a vast place...

-### 1. Crawl
+### 1. Crawl a friend network

-Well, people can look at their friends, and friends of friends, and friends of friends of friends, and so on, and see if somebody offers a place to stay; and where it is.
+Well, people can ask (look at the profile of) their friends, and friends of friends, and friends of friends of friends, and so on, and see if somebody offers a place to stay; and where it is.
 This would only work if the network of friends is dense and well established.
 But if i'm new to the network, or if somebody is new, they won't find me that way.

 We could use a network of hospex contacts (To Be Done) to perform the same search.